 Guidelines for Effective Closure of a Match

 Endings should provide closure and opportunities for learning.
 The following guidelines will support the closure process:

+Start this conversation early on.
+Don’t wait until the match is closing.

+Match closure may look different depending on the setting (in Indigenous communities/schools/matches, K – 9 or 12 schools)

 Identify and clarify the reasons for ending with both the mentee and mentor.
-If the reasons involve the behavior of either party, this should be discussed in a constructive manner.
+If the reasons involve the behaviour of either party, this should be discussed in a constructive manner.

 Give the mentee and mentor the opportunity to discuss together what worked and did not work in their relationship and to identify ways to handle future situations more effectively.
 Facilitate a conversation between the mentee and mentor in order to make sure that both parties express themselves positively and constructively.